piyushlasane/GeekyLeet-ProblemS-Java/ThreeConsecutiveOdds.md

+## 1550.
+Three Consecutive Odds
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/three-consecutive-odds/description/)

 ### Code